-Goal Ar rea S-1: Disaster Preparedness Goal: (General Disaster Preparedness Policies S S-1.1 Develop and maintain emergency preparedness procedures for the City.
-Implen nenting Actions: 1.1.a Keep up-to-date through annual review the City's existing Emergency Plan and coordinate with the countywide Emergency Plan.
+Goal Are Goal Area S-1: Disaster Preparedness Goal: G eneral Disaster Preparedness Policies S-1.1 Develop and maintain emergency preparedness procedures for the City.
+Impleme enting Actions: 1.1.a Keep up-to-date through annual review the City's existing Emergency Plan and coordinate with the countywide Emergency Plan.
 1.1.b Prepare route capacity studies and determine evacuation procedures and routes for different types of disasters, including means for notifying residents of a need to evacuate because of a severe hazard as soon as possible.
 7.1.d Provide continuing training for hazardous materials enforcement and response personnel.